 Eat & Run, by Scott Jurek

 For many years Jurek held the record for the greatest distance run in 24 hours.
-A man of supreme willpower, Jurek tells the story of how he transitioned from a kid who hunted his own meat to a vegan who is one of the world’s most famed ultra-endurance runners.
+A man of supreme willpower, Jurek tells the story of his person transformation.
+Discover how a kid who hunted his own meat went on to go vegan and become a world-class ultra-endurance runner.

 Vegan Fitness for Mortals, by Ellen Jaffe-Jones

 Admittedly, reading the stories of people like Rich Roll and Scott Jurek can be intimidating.
 Here’s the book for vegans who want fitness in moderation, and better health without massive commitment.
-If you want to bump up your activity a notch while getting the biggest payback for your training time, this is the perfect title to get.
+This book will enable you to bump up your activity a notch while getting the biggest payback for your training time.

-This highly regarded and relentlessly encouraging book splits the difference between Roll and Jurek’s books and Jaffe’s Fitness for Mortals.
-Frazier is an ultramarathoner who takes you through the basics of setting up an effective training program, and this book includes solid nutritional advice from Matthew Ruscigno, MPH, RD.
+This highly regarded and relentlessly encouraging book splits the difference between Roll and Jurek’s books and Jaffe’s Vegan Fitness for Mortals.
+Frazier is an ultramarathoner who takes you through the basics of setting up an effective training program.
+This book includes solid nutritional advice from Matthew Ruscigno, MPH, RD.
 Also check out the companion volume: The No-Meat Athlete Cookbook.